Sravani-Kalangi/Azure-CV-API/README.md

 > **Image Caption** <br/> /image/imageCaption

-All endpoints are POST requests with request body:
+All endpoints are POST requests with request body of JSON type:
 ```JavaScript
 {
     "imageUrl" : "<< Image_URL >>"